Ho-Luc/HTTP-Framework/README.md

 # HTTP-Framework

-#H2 //insert how to install npm package//
+#H5 //insert how to install npm package//

+###
-#H2 Summary
+Summary
-#H3 This simple HTTP framework will handle routing for all REST methods.
+This simple HTTP framework will handle routing for all REST methods.
 This package will do basic routing for on a http server.

-#H2
+###
+Setup
+To initialize the server and the necessary modules, first create a JS file in the root and put in: var customModule = require(__dirname + '/../server');
+var router = customModule();
+var fs = require('fs');